Rizzuto crime family: Events following Vito's death

 The power vacuum after Rizutto's death was particularly apparent to mobsters from the area of Hamilton, Ontario.
 Angelo Musitano, boss of the city's Musitano crime family, was killed in May 2017.
 In April 2019, his uncle Tony Musitano died of natural causes, leaving nephew Pasquale (Pat) Musitano as the last of the dynasty.
 "Those deaths cost [Pat] protection in a world where he had a growing number of enemies", according to journalist Peter Edwards.
 The enemies included "criminal groups in Hamilton, Buffalo, Montreal and elsewhere, including the Luppino and Papalia crime gangs," according to the National Post.
 Shortly after Angelo's murder, Pat Musitano's home was sprayed with bullets, and shortly after Tony's death in April 2019, Pat was shot but survived.
 At that time, CBC News discussed other mob hits and stated that the "surge" in violence appeared to have commenced after Vito Rizzuto's death; "the Musitano family [for example] was aligned with Rizzuto, which offered protection".
 In July 2020, Pat Musitano was killed.

 On November 10, 2021, Serafino Olivero, an independent money launderer closely connected to the Rizzuto organization, survived a drive-by assassination attempt in Montreal's Riviere-des-Prairies neighbourhood.
 Olivero had been fined $75,000 by Revenu Quebec in 2018 for producing false tax returns.
 It is possible that Olivero had fallen from the good graces of the Rizzuto family and was targeted as a result.

 On February 9, 2022, 46-year old Domenico Macri was murdered in his garage in the LaSalle neighbourhood of Montreal during a drive-by shooting.
 Macri was the owner of a local sports bar, named Brasserie des Rapides.
 Macri is believed to have been involved in the illegal sports betting business and had connections to the Italian Mafia in Montreal and the West End Gang.

 On March 15, 2023, Leonardo Rizzuto was shot at six times while driving on Autoroute 440 in Laval, escaping with minor injury.
 In June 2023, two men were charged with attempted murder of Rizzuto.

 On June 5, 2023, 53-year-old Francesco Del Balso, a longtime Rizzuto confidant, was gunned down in Dorval.
-As part of operation Project Colisee in 2006, Del Baso was convicted of gangsterism and conspiracy to import and sell cocaine to the Hells Angels.
-As a result of his conviction, Del Baso was released in 2016, reinterned and then released again in 2017.
-In September 2024, Del Baso was arrested for allegedly trying to extort nuns and a priest at the Saint-Maxime Church in Laval.
+As part of operation Project Colisee in 2006, Del Balso was convicted of gangsterism and conspiracy to import and sell cocaine to the Hells Angels.
+As a result of his conviction, Del Balso was released in 2016, reinterned and then released again in 2017.

-On June 12, 2025, Leonardo Rizzuto and Stefano Sollecito were arrested along with nine other men charged with first degree murder.
+On June 12, 2025, Leonardo Rizzuto and Stefano Sollecito were arrested along with nine other men charged with first degree murder of Lorenzo Lopresti.
+They were also charged with conspiracy to commit murder of eight other men.
 Alleged contract killer turned police informant, Frederick Silva, had been collaborating with police since 2022 that assisted with the arrest.
+On November 23, 2025, Rizzuto was the target of an attack in the courtyard of the Rivière-des-Prairies detention centre in Montreal, but was uninjured.